Empowering a Student-led Initiative to Restore and Rewild the 700-acre Campus of Emory University

 Focusing on the latter, the majority of herbicide usage is used to fight off invasive plants like kudzu, English ivy, and Chinese privet.
 There are, however, ways to manage the land without the use of herbicides.
 We must turn to Indigenous land stewards of the past to implement non-toxic approaches and re-wild spaces for future generations.

 This project will be accomplished in partnership with Emory students, the grounds team, Sustainability Directors, and a professional horticulturist.
-All stakeholders will collaborate to create a plan for an Organic Pilot Project, which will be developed specifically for Emory’s project goals, taking into consideration aesthetic needs, climate-smart practices, water usage goals, and existing soil composition.
+All stakeholders will collaborate to create a plan for an Organic Pilot Project, which will be developed specifically for Emory’s project goals, taking into consideration aesthetic needs, regenerative practices, water usage goals, and existing soil composition.
 The plan will incorporate native species and will lay the groundwork for what is desired and possible in other areas of the campus.

 Success looks like a resounding commitment to long-term, institutionalized change.
 Emory has the potential to become a model for what safe, sustainable land care can be in the Southeast.
 We see universities as fertile ground for radical change-making.
-Transitioning campus landscapes to organic provides a model and demonstrates a proof of concept with best practices for transforming other institutional grounds and public spaces.
+Transitioning campus landscapes to organic provides a model and demonstrate a proof of concept with best practices for transforming other institutional grounds and public spaces.

 HFC is generating data to show that transitioning is economical, practical, and scalable.